Once upon a time.

 I became the midnight Poet and I found children who needed me more than the road and the booze.
 The Hemingway dream is gone.
 Life had gain value.
 I learn we must accept what is given, but my Jenny.
 You are the sweet dream.
 A once upon a time wish that was plundered by goals of a proud young man.
 Old men know.
 True love is rare and fair.
 Young men believe life is never-ending.
 It does end my Jenny.

 Jenny eyes were filled with soft tears and she told me.
-“We could have been something honey.
+“We could of been something honey.
 So sad we allowed fear and loneliness to make us forget.
 We knew love once.
 I learn too late too Johnnie.
 Love demand payment and we were too young to realize.
-We should have held on tightly and allowed the hurricane of life to stay away.”
+We should of held on tightly and allowed the hurricane of life to stay away.”

 We sat drinking coffee and she told me of her work and her children.
 Her blue eyes became more blue as she described how she became a nurse and she was okay.
 She told me.
 “I must leave you Johnnie.
 We must get together and drink more coffee and talk.
 I miss you face and your laughter.”
 I told her.
 You can find me on the midnight internet and I hope we can talk again.
 I wish you, joy and happiness dear Jenny.